EngrMikolo/EarlyMan/readme.md

 EarlyMan Inc serves as a portfolio website.
 It tries as much as possible to adhere to best practices.

 This codebase was created for the purpose of encouraging the sale of local artwork(my other passion ).
-It is a fullstack application built with ASP.NET Core( with Feature orientation) including CRUD operations, authentication, routing, deployment, security, pagination, unit-testing e.t.c.
+It is a fullstack application built with ASP.NET Core( with Feature orientation) including CRUD operations, authentication, routing, deployment, security, pagination, unit-testing e.t.c.(coming-soon)

 ## How it works